 - The program must be commercialized under University policy as specified in Administrative Policy: Commercialization of Intellectual Property Rights.

 Under the policy Commercialization of Intellectual Property Rights, certain costs and expenses may be deducted from gross monetary payments received by the University, as described in Section III, Subd.
 6. Net Income part (a).
 This includes all of the following:

 - Direct costs for legal expenses incurred by University in obtaining IP protection and negotiating, managing, and enforcing contracts

 - University out-of-pocket expenses associated with technology transfer (e.g. marketing fees, management of equity)

-- Department or OTC commercialization investment.
-Colleges, departments, and other units will occasionally direct discretionary funds toward the further development of specific technologies as part of an External Sales project.
+- Department, College, Chancellor or Vice Presidential unit or Technology Commercialization investment in the commercialization of the program.
+Occasionally, direct discretionary funds are used to further the development of specific programs as part of an External Sales project.
 If those projects meet all of the criteria listed above, these expenditures may be treated as direct costs and may be reimbursed as follows:

 - Upon commercialization through a University license agreement, any remaining deficits in the External Sales account for this project as of the date of the agreement may be reimbursed from gross monetary payments.

-- Any additional project expenses incurred after commercialization (license agreement) must be covered by the College/Department via their share of Net Income, as defined in Commercialization of Intellectual Property Rights.
+- Any additional project expenses incurred after commercialization (license agreement) must be covered by the Department/College/Chancellor or Vice Presidential unit via their share of Net Income, as defined in Commercialization of Intellectual Property Rights.

 After deductions as described above and the administrative fee in Section III, Subd.
-6. Net Income part (b), remaining Net Income shall be distributed as specified in Section VI.
+6. Net Income part (b), remaining Net Income will be distributed as specified in Section VI.